haved/DafCompiler/README.md

 ## The Daf Compiler
-Daf is a staticly typed multi-paradigm programming language designed to make software writing easier.
-Without header files, and lots of opportunities for kool meta-programming.
+Daf is a statically typed systems programming language for projects of all sizes, with lots of opportunities for cool meta-programming (Eventually).
+It's by no means complete, and if you take a look at the commit log you'll probably see the most basic of features added just yesterday.
+I should probably have some kind of example code to show, but all previous attempts became outdated very quickly.
+Its grammar is as volatile as my memory of it.
+Also, expect the compiler to assert false here and there.

 ### Repository structure
  - Compiler: The C++ project for the compiler, using LLVM, Boost and CMake
  - CompilerTests: A folder with a bunch of daf files you'll try to compile
    - By no means advanced tests.
 Will only report compiler errors
+ - Specs: contains org mode files for remembering stuff
+ - Tools: contains things link an emacs mode for daf
+ - Probably belongs in the depths of VC
    - DafLinker: The dafln python script for linking and parsing Linkfiles
- - DafParser: An old java program for parsing outdated, simple daf, and turning it into broken C++
+   - DafParser: An old java program for parsing outdated, simple daf, and turning it into broken C++ Most attempts at documenting the Compiler are too old to document the current compiler.
- - Specs: contains markdown files for remembering stuff
- - Tools: contains things link an emacs mode for daf Keep in mind that daf changes very quickly at this point, and that files may be outdated.
-Last cleaned 2017-12-23
+Last cleanup was 2017-12-27, with this very commit.

 ### Building
 **Dependencies**